Hip injury forces Elton John to postpone European shows

 But he said a fall on a hard surface in late summer had left him in pain.

-He said in a statement on Thursday that “despite intensive physio and specialist treatment, the pain has continued to get worse and is leading to increasing difficulties moving.
-I have been advised to have an operation as soon as possible to get me back to full fitness and make sure there are no long-term complications.”
+He said in a statement on Thursday that “despite intensive physio and specialist treatment, the pain has continued to get worse and is leading to increasing difficulties moving”.

+“I have been advised to have an operation as soon as possible to get me back to full fitness and make sure there are no long-term complications,” Sir Elton wrote.

 Important update on my Farewell Yellow Brick Road Tour.#EltonFarewellTour pic.twitter.com/qyPY2H0t9k